Drink to Stout Month in Astoria

 Whether you’re a beer aficionado or just want to dabble in the dark side, the bold collection of brews won’t disappoint.
 Experienced sippers can sample new and imaginative varieties of this notoriously strong beer, as Fort George will offer expanded and limited-time selections.
 Newcomers, on the other hand, can discover palate-pleasing favorites.

-Every Friday and Saturday during Stout Month you can stop by Wet Dog Cafe and Brewery for dinner specials, which pair a featured stout with an entree.
+Every Friday and Saturday during Stout Month you can stop by Wet Dog Cafe and Brewery for dinner specials.
 Or simply stop by one of many brewpubs and breweries in Astoria and Warrenton throughout the month to sample new stouts or enjoy an old favorite.

 Many of these Stout Month hotspots are conveniently located along Marine Drive in Astoria, making it simple to access a trail of options.
 You can find hotels that are walkable to more than several Stout Month locations, including Norblad Hotel, Commodore Hotel and Hotel Elliott.
 Should you stay further from the action, check out taxi options for transportation.
 And pace yourself: stouts typically contain higher alcohol content than other beers.